 The Scholar Citizen Theatre Lab

-Prerequisite(s): HON120(The Scholar Citizen) concurrent registration is required
+Prerequisite(s): HON120(The Scholar Citizen) concurrent registration is required courses share texts, assignments, and some class sessions.
+Students are strongly encouraged to register for both courses in the same term.

 Liberating Letters: Humanist Tradition